Undefined behavior: Erroneous program

+Defining a condition as "erroneous" means that the language implementation need not perform a potentially expensive check (e.g. that a global variable refers to the same object as a subroutine parameter) but may nonetheless depend on a condition being true in defining the semantics of the program.

 Benefits

 Documenting an operation as undefined behavior allows compilers to assume that this operation will never happen in a conforming program.
 This gives the compiler more information about the code and this information can lead to more optimization opportunities.

 An example for the C language: